dmbarbour/glas/docs/GlasNamespaces.md

 * "module" - a basic `Env -> Object` *Module* as described below
 * "app" - basic `Object` app, integrates object in specific manner

-Developers may freely introduce new tags and deprecate old ones.
+Developers can gradually introduce new tags and deprecate old ones.
+We might develop tags to work with DSLs like grammars, logic programs, constraint systems, process networks, hardware descriptions.
+Potential tags for alternative application models.
+An

 ### Objects